Johndev85/tickets-api/README.md

 - CRUD Operation on MongoDB.
 - Implement routes to consume resources from an API.
 - Pagination by query parameters.
-- Implement Graphql a new dynamic way of consulting resources.
+- Implement GraphQL a new dynamic way of consulting resources.
 - Server configuration through Nodejs with Express.

 ---